sap-tutorials/Tutorials/tutorials/cp-cap-java-app-studio/cp-cap-java-app-studio.md

     This will initialize the application using the [maven archetype](http://maven.apache.org/guides/introduction/introduction-to-archetypes.html) `cds-services-archetype` and create your project as follows:

     - The project is named `products-service`.
-    - The `db` folder stores database-related artefacts.
+    - The `db` folder stores database-related artifacts.
     - The `srv` folder stores your Java application.

       !![project creation done](project-creation-done.png)